solana-labs/solana/book/src/api-reference/cli.md

     -k, --keypair <PATH>                    /path/to/id.json

 SUBCOMMANDS:
-    address                             Get your public key
+    account                             Show the contents of an account address                             Get your public key
     airdrop                             Request lamports
     authorize-nonce-account             Assign account authority to a new entity balance                             Get your balance
+    block-production                    Show information about block production
-    cancel                              Cancel a transfer
+    block-time                          Get estimated production time of a block cancel                              Cancel a transfer
     catchup                             Wait for a validator to catch up to the cluster claim-storage-reward                Redeem storage reward credits
-    cluster-version                     Get the version of the cluster entrypoint confirm                             Confirm transaction by signature
+    cluster-version                     Get the version of the cluster entrypoint config                              Solana command-line tool configuration settings
+    confirm                             Confirm transaction by signature
     create-address-with-seed            Generate a dervied account address with a seed create-archiver-storage-account     Create an archiver storage account